AlessandroMangili/Assignment_Cogar_group_I/docs/source/behavioural.rst

 On Execution Actions
 ^^^^^^^^^^^^^^^^^^^^

 On Execution Actions : List of actions currently being executed.
-It inherits from the "Recipe" object its size and the order actions, and adds:
+It inherits everything from the "Recipe" object, and adds:

 - a boolean to highlights if the action is in execution (used by the "Command Validation" and "Unexpected Condition Check" components),
 - an integer that indicates the time of execution remained (used by the "Command Validation" and "Unexpected Condition Check" components) and